krazydanny/laravel-repository/README.md

 **On events**

-Now let's say we want to update model A in cache when model B is updated.
+Let's assume we want to update model A in cache when model B is updated.

 We could do something like this in the user observer: